 - Other relevant information or insight regarding the applicant

-- Biology – 8 semester hours with lab
+- Biology – any 8 semester hours of biology coursework, preferably with lab

-- English (composition, speech, or literature) – 6 semester hours
+- English (composition, speech, or literature) – any 6 semester hours of coursework from these subject areas

-- Organic chemistry – 4 semester hours with lab
+- Organic chemistry – any 4 semester hours of organic chemistry coursework, preferably with lab

-- Physics – 8 semester hours with labs (may substitute 3 semester hours of statistics)
+- Physics – any 8 semester hours of physics coursework, preferably with labs (applicant may also substitute 3 semester hours of statistics)

 - An invitation to interview on campus